minjae0402/minjae0402/README.md

 ## 👋 Hello!
 I'm minjae0402

 I'm a passionate developer with a love for learning and creating.
-Here's a bit about me:
+Here's a bit about me

 ## 🏆 Baekjoon Tier
 <div align="center">